OmarThinks/React-Native-Task-01/src/AwesomeProject/z-tasks.md

 # Tasks:

-- [x]: make search works
-- [x]: re-arch the model table
+- [ ]: display product details
+- [ ]: copy and paste CreateModel screen to EditModel screen
+- [ ]: prepare screen params
-- [x]: Create Model screen
+- [ ]: make screen recieve params
+- [ ]: make screen use pramas as defaulkt values
-- [ ]: make this screen create the model, using only the fields known
+- [ ]: Make the screen edit the Model
+- [ ]: Create the notes
-- [ ]: add a delete button
+- [ ]: render notes

 - [ ]: Edit Button BG color in dark theme is =~ transparent
 - [ ]: now to DataBase